shawjef3/DepthFirst/README.md

 # Implementation

 I created a run-time for Scala's `for` syntax operations that performs them in a depth-first manner.
 It uses a stack of iterators.
 A stack element is an operation to perform, along with the values for the operation.
-When a value is requested, operations are performed until a value without no further operations is found.
+When a value is requested, operations are performed until a value with no further operations is found.

 This is similar to the way Stream works.
 If you have a Stream that is the result of various operations, and then ask for an element, the data structure will perform the minimum work to get it.